AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-search.md

 | [Tags](xref:sdsStreamExtra)*	| Yes		  |
 | ACL | No		  |
 | Owner | No		  |
+> [!Note]
-**\*Notes on metadata and tags:** You can access SdsStream metadata and tags through Metadata and Tags API respectively.
-Metadata and tags are associated with SdsStream objects and can be used as search criteria.
+> You can access stream metadata and tags through Metadata API and Tags API respectively.
+Metadata and tags are associated with streeams and can be used as search criteria.
 See [below](#Stream_Metadata_search_topic) for more information.

 #### Request
 Search for streams using the REST API and specifying the optional `query` parameter: